coolhaircut/hermetica/README.md

 O ye people, earth-born folk, ye who have given yourselves to drunkenness and sleep and ignorance of God, be sober now, cease from your surfeit, cease to be glamoured by irrational sleep!

-[//]: # (28.)
-And when they heard, they came with one accord.
+[](#28)And when they heard, they came with one accord.
 Whereon I say:

 Ye earth-born folk, why have ye given yourselves up to Death, while yet ye have the power of sharing Deathlessness?
 Repent, O ye, who walk with Error arm in arm and make of Ignorance the sharer of your board; get ye out from the light of Darkness, and take your part in Deathlessness, forsake Destruction!

-[//]: # (29.)
-And some of them with jests upon their lips departed (from me), abandoning themselves unto the Way of Death; others entreated to be taught, casting themselves before my feet.
+[](#29)And some of them with jests upon their lips departed (from me), abandoning themselves unto the Way of Death; others entreated to be taught, casting themselves before my feet.

 But I made them arise, and I became a leader of the Race towards home, teaching the words (logoi), how and in what way they shall be saved.
 I sowed in them the words (logoi) of wisdom; of Deathless Water were they given to drink.

 And when even was come and all sun's beams began to set, I bade them all give thanks to God.
 And when they had brought to an end the giving of their thanks, each man returned to his own resting place.

-[//]: # (30.)
-But I recorded in my heart Man-Shepherd's benefaction, and with my every hope fulfilled more than rejoiced.
+[](#30)But I recorded in my heart Man-Shepherd's benefaction, and with my every hope fulfilled more than rejoiced.
 For body's sleep became the soul's awakening, and closing of the eyes - true vision, pregnant with Good my silence, and the utterance of my word (logos) begetting of good things.

 All this befell me from my Mind, that is Man-Shepherd, Logos of all masterhood, by whom being God-inspired I came unto the Plain of Truth.
 Wherefore with all my soul and strength thanksgiving give I unto Father-God.

-[//]: # (31.)
-Holy art Thou, O God, the universals' Father.
+[](#31)Holy art Thou, O God, the universals' Father.

 Holy art Thou, O God, whose Will perfects itself by means of its own Powers.